rayanamal/screentime-nixos/README.md

   If you prefer Firefox as your main browser, refer to the respective documentation for configuring url blocklists: [Firefox](https://mozilla.github.io/policy-templates/#websitefilter), [Chromium](https://chromeenterprise.google/intl/en_us/policies/#URLBlocklist).

 ## Screen-timing your phone
-If you need non-bypassable Screen Time measures in this repo for your computer, it's possible you might need them for your phone too.
+If you want to use non-bypassable Screen Time measures found in this repo for your computer, it's possible you want to use them for your phone too.
 - The easiest way to do that (especially if you're in the US and don't use apps like WhatsApp) is to get a [Light Phone](https://www.thelightphone.com/).
 - If you absolutely can't do that, then the next best solution is to give someone you trust the Screen Time password on your phone.
-- If you don't have anyone you can trust, you can [timelock](https://github.com/rayanamal/timelock) your Screen Time password and ask someone to enter (but not remember) the Screen Time password, or you can use bluetooth/USB keyboard emulator apps and tools on various platforms to enter the password yourself without seeing it.
+- If you don't have anyone you can trust (which is arguably an even bigger problem that needs fixing!), you can [timelock](https://github.com/rayanamal/timelock) your Screen Time password and ask someone to enter (but not remember) the Screen Time password, or you can use various bluetooth/USB keyboard emulator apps and tools on various platforms to enter the password yourself without seeing it.

 ## Notes

 Screen Time controls are subjective.
 Everyone has different computering habits.
 And there's always the (mostly justified) argument that the only reason people are not able to control their screen usage is because they lack self-awareness and/or a purpose in life to be motivated for.
 Self awareness can be gained through Cognitive-Behavioral Therapy, meditation, or being a devout Muslim.
-A purpose in life can be gained through a lot of things: your loved ones, activism of all types, the desire to improve other people's lives.
+A purpose in life can be gained through a lot of things: your loved ones, activism of all types, the desire to improve other people's lives, even work.
 Though most of these crumble when faced with the question "We're all gonna die anyway, why bother?".
-Remarkably religion - specifically Islam - passes this test.
+Remarkably religions involving afterlife - specifically Islam - passes this test.
 Even though this accurately describes the predicament of the modern individual, it's far from the whole picture.

 It's known that Big Tech companies are specifically targeting and engineering for your attention, optimizing for dopamine hits to keep the ad dollars flowing.
 Hundreds of millions are spent per year to A/B test some UI change, will it lead to more "engagement" or not?
 So it's not fair at all to put the blame on the user fully either.
 When you unleash algorithmic feeds on a 21th century population, inevitably a sizeable fraction gets caught in the net.

 For many people, there is no need for Screen Time.
 They're busy enough with their daily lives.
 For others, a little bit of friction (think about iOS Screen Time without a password) is enough.
 Yet our kind, software engineers, are ironically the ones most prone to falling to bad usage habits, due to our fascination with technology, the lack of friction because of our tech-savviness, and the chronically online nature of our job.
 Thus the need for Screen Time controls, and the need for this project.
-I'm a happy user since 2 years now, and I see the positive effect.
+I'm a happy user since 2 years now, and I see the positive effect on myself.

 ## Contributing and Feedback

-Let me know how this project worked for you!
+Let me know how this project worked (or didn't) for you!

-I'm open to contributions.
+This project is open to contributions.

 ## TODOs

-- We can rebuild nixos with the same delay (after change of configuration.nix) that is in the password and impulse control will work.
+- We can rebuild nixos with the same delay (after change of configuration.nix) that is in the password and impulse control will work without the user ever needing to unlock root access.
-- More flexibility in allowed times.
-Allowed (online) usage time for emergencies etc.